 New employee will take a leadership role in the curation, management and interpretation of the State’s collection of materials made, and used, by Delawareans throughout history.

 Curator of collections made a lasting impact in presenting and Saving Delaware History.

-Administered by the Division of Historical and Cultural Affairs’ Engagement and Collections Team, the Collections Program preserves, and holds in public trust, a record of Delaware’s heritage by acquiring objects made in the First State or used by Delawareans throughout history.
-The primary function of the program is stewardship of the State of Delaware’s collection […]
+Administered by the Division of Historical and Cultural Affairs’ Collections, Affiliates, Research and Exhibits (CARE) Team, the Collections Program preserves, and holds in public trust, a record of Delaware’s heritage by acquiring objects made in the First State or used by Delawareans throughout history.
+The primary function of the program is stewardship of the State […]

 Qualifications We are looking for a self-motivated, outgoing volunteer who works well within a team and is able to complete assigned tasks in a timely and efficient manner.
 Knowledge and passion for history is a plus!
 Must be reliable, flexible, willing to learn, and attentive to detail.
 Ability to use a computer, learn proper techniques […]

 Report illustrates the efforts that the agency has undertaken in 2018 to build a solid infrastructure that will preserve and protect Delaware’s irreplaceable cultural legacies for future generations.